 The Blue Ridge Mountains’ mild winter weather and long-range views invite hikers of all abilities to explore nearby forests and waterfalls.
-This winter has so far been quite warm — you may even find yourself hiking in a T-shirt!
+Winter days can sometimes be surprisingly warm — you may even find yourself hiking in a T-shirt!

 Winter is the perfect time of year to enjoy unobstructed views of the surrounding mountains (thanks to the bare trees) and more solitude along the trail.
 Choose your next hiking adventure from one of these top winter trails: